Meet GH policeman who goes beyond his duties to help needy and keep Ghana clean

 ''I later worked at the Agricultural Development Bank (ADB) in Hohoe as a temporal bulk teller staff in 2010.
 I bought forms to join the police here.''

-But long before he pursued the desire to join the Forces, Simon had received word from prophets that he would become a police officer.
+But long before he pursued the desire to join the Service, Simon had received word from prophets that he would become a police officer.

 ''I adore God's work and the church.
 One day, I went to church, and a man of God told me that something would occur at the bank that would force me to resign.
 He said that once a chance presented itself, I would join the police force.''